Jybium/printf/README.md

-This is our group work on printf
+This is a collaborative work on printf by James Asaolu and Chantal Datsomor